prasannavl/mchain/README.md

 }
 ```

-Now, the errors can be handled up the middleware chain with an error handler that knows who to format the error the way it has to.
-Works naturally with the chain.
+Now, the errors can be handled up the middleware chain with an error handler that knows how to format the error the way it has to.
+Works naturally with the chain, without thinking about how to handle the error in every aspect of the middleware - when in doubt, pass it up the chain.

-**Where's the documentation?** - Read the source, Luke - it's tiny.